About Luke Petros - Pindula, Local Knowledge

 m (→References)

-'''Luke "Jukulile" Petros''' is a former Zimbabwean footballer and sports personality who played for a number of local clubs as well as the [[Zimbabwe National Soccer Team]]
+'''Luke "Jukulile" Petros''' is a former Zimbabwean footballer and sports personality who played for a number of local and South African clubs as well as the [[Zimbabwe National Soccer Team]].

 |+